Parks and open spaces of Collin County, Texas: Sister Grove Park

 Located near Princeton, Texas, about 40 mi north-northeast of Dallas.
 This park is owned and maintained by Collin County.
 The park offers covered picnic tables, restroom facilities and parking.

 The park is open during daylight hours.

 Sister Grove Trail

 The hike and mountain bike trail, administered as a county park, features a leisurely stroll through the scraggle-woods common to this part of north Texas.
 Spring hiking on this trail permits one to see lush fields of honeysuckle, while winter hiking yields holly trees in full berry.
 Sightings of armadillo and raccoon may be made along the trail.
 A branch of the trail leads to nearby Lake Lavon.

 This trail best suits the light day-hiker, as it is neither overly challenging nor overcrowded.

 Trinity Trails

 Trinity Trails is an equestrian and light hiking trail with trail heads located at Brockdale Park and East Fork Park adjacent to Lake Lavon near the communities of Lucas and Wylie.
 A restroom facility and picnic areas are available.
 The trail is managed and maintained by the Trinity Trail Preservation Association.

-Friendship Park

-Friendship park is located off of 1378 in Wylie at Quail Meadow and White Ibis Way.
-It has a walking trail, basketball court and picnic tables.